A Sampling-Based Domain Generalization Study with Diffusion Generative Models: Introduction

 \section{Introduction}

-Generalization ability, which enables the model to synthesize data from various domains, has long been a challenge in deep generative models.
+Generalization ability, which enables a model to synthesize data from diverse domains, has long been a challenge for deep generative models.
 The current research trend focuses on leveraging larger models with more training data to facilitate improved generalization.
-The popularity of recent large-scale models such as DALLE-2~\citep{ramesh2022dalle2}, Imagen~\citep{ho2022imagen} and StableDiffusion~\citep{stablediff} have demonstrated the impressive and promising representation abilities of the state-of-the-art (SOTA) diffusion generative models when trained on an enormous amount of images such as LAION-5B~\citep{schuhmann2022laion}.
+The popularity of recent large-scale models, such as DALLE-2~\citep{ramesh2022dalle2}, Imagen~\citep{ho2022imagen}, and StableDiffusion~\citep{stablediff}, has demonstrated the impressive and promising representation capabilities of state-of-the-art (SOTA) diffusion generative models when trained on enormous image datasets.
 However, scaling up is not a panacea and does not fundamentally solve the generalization challenge.
-In other words, for data domains that remain sparse in those already giant datasets, such as the astrophysical observation and simulation data, even the SOTA models fail to synthesize data suitable for rigorous scientific research purposes, as illustrated in the middle columns of Fig.~\ref{fig:teaser}.
-In addition, scaling up requires exhaustive resources, severely limiting the number of research groups that are able to participate and contribute to the work, and consequently hindering research progress.
-Given the aforementioned concerns, our work focuses on studying the generalization ability in a few-shot setup, where a pre-trained diffusion generative model and a small set of raw images different from its training domain are provided, with the ultimate objective of generating new data samples from the target OOD domain.
+In other words, for data domains that remain sparse in these already giant datasets, such as astrophysical observation and simulation data, even SOTA models fail to synthesize data suitable for rigorous scientific research.
+In addition, scaling up requires extensive resources, severely limiting the number of research groups that are able to participate and contribute, and consequently hindering research progress.
+Given these concerns, our work focuses on studying generalization ability in a few-shot setup, where a pre-trained diffusion generative model and a small set of raw images different from its training domain are provided, with the ultimate objective of generating new data samples from the target OOD domain.